mobilityhouse/ocpp/.github/ISSUE_TEMPLATE/question.md

 ---

 When your question is related to code that isn't working as expected, please enable debug logs:

 ``` python
 import logging
 logging.basicConfig(level=logging.DEBUG)
 ```

-Also start [the event loop](https://docs.python.org/3/library/asyncio-dev.html#debug-mode) in debug mode.
+More info can be found in the [Debugging section](https://github.com/mobilityhouse/ocpp#debugging) of the README.

 If these actions didn't help to find the cause of your issue, please provide code samples and logs with your question.